-Isn't it remarkable that just 650 years ago what you've just heard was the ONLY way the people in this country would hear the Bible?
-Not only was it in Latin, a language that only 10-20% of the population even understood, but it was an inaccurate translation from the outset, only made worse over centuries by copying it out by hand, because of course this was before the printing press was invented.
+Isn't it remarkable that just 650 years ago what you've just heard was the only way the people in this country would hear the Bible?
+Not only was it in Latin, a language that only 10-20% of the population even understood, but also it was an inaccurate translation from the outset.
+This was only made worse over centuries by copying it out by hand, because of course this was before the printing press was invented.

-We're in a uniquely privileged position as speakers of English, that we have over 450 different translations of the Bible to choose from.
-But have a look at this short video produced by Wycliffe Bible Translators, and I think you'll be shocked, as I was, what the situation is like for many others.
+We're in a uniquely privileged position as speakers of English, since we have over 450 different translations of the Bible to choose from.

-Play Bible Banquet Video
+But have a look at this short video from Wycliffe Bible Translators, and I think you'll be shocked - as I was - about what the situation is like for many others. dives in omnes qui invocant illum.
+13 Omnis enim quicumque invocaverit nomen Domini, salvus erit.
+14 Quomodo ergo invocabunt, in quem non crediderunt? aut quomodo credent ei, quem non audierunt? quomodo autem audient sine praedicante?
+15 quomodo vero praedicabunt nisi mittantur? sicut scriptum est: Quam speciosi pedes evangelizantium pacem, evangelizantium bona!

-(If no video, pull in key statistics on slides/read them out)
+Play Bible Banquet video (If no video, show key statistics on slides or read them out.)

-1 in 5 people cannot access the whole bible in their own language.
-160 million don't have a single verse.
+1 in 5 people cannot access the whole Bible in their own language; 160 million don't have a single verse.

-I found the idea of Bible Poverty very challenging, and that's what today's about.
+I find the idea of Bible Poverty challenging, and that's what today's about.

-Traditionally in the church calendar, the last Sunday in October, is known as Bible Sunday.
-But this year we've joined in with many other churches across the country to have a No Bible Sunday.
-A time when we consider those across the world who do not have access to a Bible in their own language.
+Traditionally in the church calendar, the last Sunday in October is known as Bible Sunday.
+But this year we're joining many other churches to have a NoBibleSunday.
+This is a time when we consider people across the world who don't have access to a Bible in their own language.